telangrocks/Shriaknt-Telang-/backend-services/SUPABASE_LOGIN_TROUBLESHOOTING.md

 **Solution:**
 1. Verify `SUPABASE_JWT_SECRET` matches the JWT Secret in Supabase Dashboard
-2. Check if the token has expired (magic links expire after 1 hour)
+2. Check if the token has expired (tokens expire after their configured lifetime)
-3. Request a new magic link from the frontend
+3. Sign in again from the frontend
 4. Verify the token is being sent correctly from frontend

 ### 5. Token Missing Required Claims